Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Phase Space Theory of ROA

 The theory above makes clear that ROA can be explained naturally in the context of an electronic structure theory paramaterized by both $\bm R$ and $\bm P$.
 That being said, at the end of Sec. \ref{sec:shenvi}, we argued that the Shenvi approach in Eq. \ref{eq:shenvi} was not optimal.
 Thus, to make further progess, one must be prepared to make approximations.
 To that end, over the last few years, our research groups have proposed an electronic phase-space Hamiltonian, where we approximate the non-diverging part of the derivative coupling with a one-electron $\hat{\bm \Gamma}$ operator. \cite{tao_basis-free_2025}

 The nuclear-momentum coupling term $-i\hbar\frac{\bm P}{\bm M}\cdot \hat{\bm \Gamma}$ can be viewed as the surrogate first-order correction\cite{wu_recovering_2025} beyond the BO approximation, provided $\hat{\bGamma}$ approximates the derivative coupling operator.
+Unlike Shenvi's approach, which requires diagonalizing electronic Hamiltonian to obtain adiabatic states, we directly diagonalize the phase space electronic Hamiltontian given in Eq. \ref{eq:PSH}, $\hat{H}_{PS}\ket{\psi_{PS}}=E_{PS}\ket{\psi_{PS}}$.
 The key question is then how to construct $\hat{\bGamma}$ exactly.
+Although introducing approximation could admittedly invalidate Eq. \ref{eqn:nafie} above, so that

+the resulting hamiltonian with an approximate form of $\hat{\bGamma}$ can be extremely useful (and stable).
+That being said, the inapplicability of Eq. \ref{eqn:nafie} will have consequences that we will need to address below.